General Style Guidelines

 comma.
 Do not put a comma before the conjunction in a simple series: “The University of Missouri colors are gold, black, red, blue and silver.”
 Put a comma before the concluding conjunction in a series if an integral element of the series requires a conjunction or in a complex series of phrases.

 committee names.
 Do not abbreviate.
-Capitalize when part of a formal name: “Sen. Jones is a member of the House Appropriations Committee.”
+Capitalize when part of a formal name: “Senator Jones is a member of the House Appropriations Committee.”
 Do not capitalize committee in shortened versions of long committee names: “The Special Senate Committee to Investigate Higher Education Funding,” for example, becomes “the higher education funding committee.”

 course work.
 Two words.